Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 <img src = "assets/4.2.daily_weather_v.png">

+As we see in the View definition above we are joining two of the `frostbyte_weathersource` Tables within the `onpoint_id` Schema and then Harmonizing it with our `country` Table from our `frostbyte_tasty_bytes` Database and `raw_pos` Schema.

 ### Step 3 - Visualizing Daily Temperatures
-With the `daily_weather_v` View in our Harmonized schmea in place let's take a look at the Average Daily Weather Temperature for Hamburg in February 2022 by executing our next query.
+With the `daily_weather_v` View in our Harmonized Schema in place let's take a look at the Average Daily Weather Temperature for Hamburg in February 2022 by executing our next query.

+Along the way we will leverage [AVG](https://docs.snowflake.com/en/sql-reference/functions/avg), [YEAR](https://docs.snowflake.com/en/sql-reference/functions/year) and [MONTH](https://docs.snowflake.com/en/sql-reference/functions/year) functions.

 ```
 SELECT